When people ask me what I do for a living I have many different answers depending on who I’m talking to and how much explanation I feel like giving.

 It also still surprises me that this is what I do sometimes, and it’s not something I’ve widely spoken about or advertised even to friends and family.
 I’m sure some of them have no idea what it is I actually do or that I do it full-time!
 So this is an announcement of sorts and a telling of my story and path to full-time blogging.
 I wish I could say it was a lovely linear one but it’s rather a mess I’m afraid.

-Most bloggers fall into one of two camps, they start out with the idea to make money and a business from it or they don’t but at some point in time decide to do so.
+Most bloggers fall into one of two camps, they start out with the idea of wanting to make money and a business from it or they don’t. but at some point in time decide to do so.
 I fall into the latter.

 Often people who start a travel blog are going on an extended trip and want to document their experience or try and find a way to continue to fund it.
 For me, starting my blog came AFTER I did the big trip.
-Sure I’d dabbled in blogging before but not like this…
+Sure I dabbled in blogging before and during m earlier travelling days but not like this…

 Then forgetting about it…